sydra08/art-collector/notes.md

 + have different navbar sections?
 + allow users to add/edit artworks in the database?
 + allow users to add/edit artists in the database?

+Items for Refactoring
+[ ] have /collections/:collection_id/ routes inside ArtworksController for
+  [ ] edit (adding artworks)
+  [ ] show (displaying collection)
+[ ] look for more repetitive code instances => ie. authenticate_user situation
+[ ] write out tests!
+  [ ] start with small unit tests on models
+  [ ] then work on association tests with the Shoulda gem *It's like running a marathon - you start with running a mile or 2 and then build up from there*

 **Basic Outline of App**